Rutland Aftercare Program: Wellness and Recovery in a Charming Vermont Town

 The Ranch is a safe and insular system, and Royce Street functions as a ready-made working community.
 But for residents to make the leap to greater independence, their focus must broaden to include the larger context of Rutland.

 Volunteer opportunities provide not only the means for residents to give back to their communities, but also to make connections to new people with wide interests.

 Other opportunities to get involved present themselves with the frequent events in Rutland: the weekly farmers market is a popular gathering place, as are the many parks in the city, and street festivals bring out the best of Rutland’s accessible downtown.
 Activity clubs are also a popular choice.
 These social opportunities are vital in forming bonds within the greater community.

-Residents begin a relationship with an advisor from the Rutland Program while they are still at the Ranch.
-Rutland Program Advisors concern themselves with the difficulties that come along with transition of any kind.
+Residents begin a relationship with an advisor from RAP while they are still at the Ranch.
+RAP Advisors concern themselves with the difficulties that come along with transition of any kind.
 They also help residents adjust to the increased pace and responsibility of living in town.
 Assistance in medication management, addressing addiction, budgeting, cleaning, cooking, and managing free time are typical services, though the skilled staff is available for more individualized needs as well.

 Residents also continue to see our psychiatrist throughout their stay in the Spring Lake Ranch Therapeutic Community programs.
 In most cases, they begin a relationship with a local general practice doctor and a therapist in Rutland while they are still at the Ranch, providing established connections when they transition into town.
 For those who wish to supplement their treatment with approved alternatives, there is a holistic wellness center and an integrative medicine center in Rutland where some residents seek energy therapies, massage, or movement therapy.
 Hauchka Artistic Therapy at the Ranch is also available to residents in town who want to make use of it.